Develop-X/AWS/AWS Certified Solutions Architect/00_Exam Blueprint.md

 - Lock down the root user
 - Security groups only allow, network ACLs allow explicit deny
 - Prefer IAM roles to access keys.
+## Design Cost Optimized Architecture
+- Determine how to design cost optimized storage
+- Determine how to design cost optimized compute
+- Pay as you go
+- pay less when you reserve
+- pay even less per unit by using more
+- Three main things you pay for : Compute , Storage and Data transfer

+### Compute pricing works
+- hours the compute instance is running
+- machine configuration
+- machine purchase price - reserved instances / spot instances
+- number of instances is going to impact the price
+- load balancing and auto scaling can dynamically increase and decrease the instances
+- Elastic IPs have a cost if they are not used
+- Detailed monitoring that gives you cloud watch metrics
+- OS and the software packages
+- EC2 pricing is the function of an instance family

+#### RI v/s Spot instances
+- resrved instnces can be 75% cheaper than on demand
+- types of RI: Standard / Convertible / Scheduled
+- spot prices are dynamic
+- Hibernate can allow the instance to sleep when the price is high
+- Spot blocks - reserve a time of upto 6 hours in a spot market

+### Storage pricing works
+- Storage Class / Storage / Requests / Data Transfer
+- Standard storage -> Standard-IA -> Glacier

+#### Consideration of cost for using EBS
+- Volumes
+- IOPs
+- Snapshots how frequently?
+- Data Transfer

+#### SSD or HDD?
+- SSD higer iops and are useful for random access (more expensive)
+- HHD sequential access

+### Serverless Architecture
+-